tytydraco/yessleep/out/My_neighbor_perched_himself_on_top_of_a_pine_tree_in_my_backyard_and_never_came_down_The_sheriff_of_our_small_town_did_the_same_only_a_day_later.md

 Never returned alive, at least.

 He’d always been an eccentric.
 It wasn’t easy living next-door to Henry, but it certainly wasn’t dull, either.
-Between the small city of birdhouses he maintained around the perimeter of his two-story house, the free homebrewed mead that appeared on our doorstep the first of every month, and the early morning French Horn recitals, he was a handful.
+Between the small city of birdhouses he maintained around the perimeter of his two-story home, the free homebrewed mead that appeared on our doorstep the first of every month, and the early morning French Horn recitals, he was a handful.

 I rather liked the ongoing spectacle, all things considered.
 Jim never really saw the humor in Henry’s mania.
 That said, crippling agoraphobia has prevented me from leaving the house for almost a year now, so my threshold for what qualifies as entertainment is quite a low bar to clear.